MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantHybridConfiguration.md

 ### -Tenant
 Specifies the global unique identifier (GUID) of the Skype for Business Online tenant account on which the cmdlet will operate.
-For example: -Tenant "38aad667-af54-4397-aaa7-e94c79ec2308".
+For example: `-Tenant "38aad667-af54-4397-aaa7-e94c79ec2308"`.

-You can find the tenant ID for your Skype for Business Online tenants by running this command: Get-CsTenant | Select-Object DisplayName, TenantID
+You can find the tenant ID for your Skype for Business Online tenants by running this command: `Get-CsTenant | Select-Object DisplayName, TenantID`

 If you are using a remote session of Windows PowerShell and are connected only to Skype for Business Online you do not have to include the Tenant parameter.
 Instead, the tenant ID will be determined by your connection and credentials.